Adopting a hypothesis-led approach to design

 The missing element in business experimentations

 When developing a product or service, entrepreneurs, with similar ambitions to create a successful solution, typically adopt a ‘hit or miss’ experiment.
 Their inquiry asks not what happens, but “How do we make this happen?”.
-Rather than focusing on questions, it’s about focusing on answers and working to find them.
 The hypothesis?
 Well, that often gets left at the way-side.

-While the science project might be relegated to your fading childhood memory, its formula provides an important lesson for improving user experience.
+While your last science project might be a fading childhood memory, its formula provides an important lesson for improving user experience.

 The process of framing an assumption as a hypothesis helps us to know instead of guess.
 It also helps us to improve our design process – forcing us to be honest about the users’ needs we are designing for, and making sure everyone involved knows just why we are designing it this way.